emilhe/dash-leaflet-docs/docs/migration.md

 - `ImageOverlay`: The `click_lat_lng/dbl_click_lat_lng` prop have been dropped in favor of `clickData`/`dblclickData`
 - `ImageOverlay`: The `loaded` prop have been dropped in favor of `loadData`

-Along with a number of non-breaking changes,
+Along with a number of non-breaking changes, including but not limited to,

 - `Map`: The name of the root container has changed from `Map` to `MapContainer` to match the React Leaflet conventions.
 However, a `Map` alias has been added to enable backwards compatibility
 - `GeoJSON`: Previously options to the `GeoJSON` component were passed via the `options` prop, now they are set directly.
 However, for backwards compatibility any options passed via the `options` prop are passed on to the component